lkerr/groundfish-MSE/documentation/econ_module.md

 * **get_bio_for_econ:** passes *things* from the biological model (in stock[[i]]) to the economic model.

 * **get_fishery_next_period:** adds up catch from individual vessels to the daily level and then aggregates with prior catch.
 Checks if the sector sub-ACL is reached and closes the fishery if so.
 * **get_fishery_next_period_areaclose:** adds up catch from individual vessels to the daily level and then aggregates with prior catch.
 Checks if the sector sub-ACL is reached and closes the fishery if so.
-For the allocated multispecie stocks, this creates and extrac column that indicates if that stockarea is closed.
+For the allocated multispecies stocks, this creates and extracts column that indicates if that stockarea is closed.

 * **get_joint_production:** Replaces the catch multiplier, landings multiplier, quota prices, lag prices, and prices with catch (lbs), landings(lbs), quota prices, lag prices, and prices.
 This accounts for the jointness in production.
 These variables are now a little misleading in names.
 However, I chose to replace instead of create new columns to save on space.